 Greater appreciation - your children are likely to develop a greater sense of appreciation for what they have after living with a child who may be less fortunate.

 There may be some challenges that you face when fostering alongside your own children, but we'll be with you to help and support you.

-Cultural differences - you may be placed with a child with a different religious or ethnic background, which may mean you need to pray, eat certain foods or wear different clothing as a family.
+Cultural differences - you may be asked to care for a child with a different religious or ethnic background, which may mean you need to accommodate their need to pray, eat certain foods or wear different clothing.
 Some children may struggle to understand these differences, which could make it hard for the child in your care to feel accepted.